Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 * Tomáš works on the optimizer and is a codeowner of it!
 * Diego works on the machine code generator to improve it on ARM, and sometimes the optimizer.
-* We also have various non core-dev drive-by contributors.
-Zheaoli and Noam are names that I remember.
+* We also have various drive-by contributors.
+Zheaoli, Noam and Donghee are names that I remember.
 Though I'm definitely missing a few names here.

 This community building was somewhat organic, but also very intentional.
 We actively tried to make the JIT easier to work on.
 If you dig up past discussions,